by Greg Halsor

 After graduating from college in 1997, I was looking for a new challenge that would offer me contact wrestling along with the cerebral challenge I desired.
-I was fortunate to know Travis Fulton as he wrestled for Cedar Falls during his high school career and I had heard he taught jiu jitsu classes.
-Eagerly, I began attending Cedar Valley Pro Fitness and Martial Arts to learn what Royce Gracie displayed in the cage four years prior.
+I was fortunate to find a group of individuals curious about what jiu jitsu entailed and eagerly I began attending Cedar Valley Pro Fitness and Martial Arts to learn what Royce Gracie displayed in the cage four years prior.

 Technically, Cedar Valley Jiu Jitsu was formed by several individuals with a desire to learn this mysterious new martial art.
 Mark Jaquith, Noah Youngs, Jason Miller, and Brian Mayfield paved the way for those to follow.
 I eagerly attended every practice I could and fell in love with the sport instantly.